AbrahamArellano/mcp-workshop/lab03-aws-cloud-deployment/README.md

 - Check CloudWatch logs for detailed request information
 - Compare successful requests from the MCP Inspector with requests from Claude or other MCP playgrounds
 - Verify network connectivity and security group rules allow traffic to your MCP servers
+- Ensure your JWT token is valid and properly formatted in requests

+## Common Issues and Solutions

+### Conversation Flow Problems

+If your conversations terminate prematurely when using tool calls:

+1. **Authentication Errors**: Ensure your JWT token is valid and included in all requests
+2. **Multi-step Workflows**: The MCP Playground includes recovery options for multi-step workflows:
+   - Use the "Force Continue" button if the conversation gets stuck
+   - Check for clear error messages in the interface
+   - Look for error details in the logs

+### Async Communication Issues

+If you see errors like `Task was destroyed but it is pending!` in logs:

+1. This indicates issues with the async handling in the StreamableHTTP protocol
+2. The MCP Playground has been updated to properly manage async resources
+3. Ensure you're using the latest version of the MCP Playground container

 ## Implementation Details